Introduction and purpose

 - Serious issue regarding a parent, subsidiary or connected organisation

 - A dispute with another member of an alliance, consortium or non-constitutional partnership which may have significant consequences for the RSL

 - Breaches of charitable obligations or no longer meeting the charity test

 Performance and service delivery issues:

-- Any incident involving the Health & Safety Executive or a serious threat to tenant safety; or where a regulatory or statutory authority, or insurance provider, has advised the RSL of concerns for example the Fire Brigade, etc
+- Any incident involving the Health & Safety Executive or a serious threat to tenant and resident safety; or where a regulatory or statutory authority (for example, the Fire Service etc), or insurance provider, has advised the RSL of concerns

 - Serious accidental injury to, or the death of a tenant in their home or communal areas: